 How do I style my child’s hair in the winter?

-There are so many ways to style their hair that are perfect for winter.
+There are so many ways to style your child’s hair in the winter.
 Almost anything we as adults do to our hair, we can do to our children’s hair.

 Try asking them what styles they’re interested in and see what they come up with!

-What styles are best for kid’s hair?
+What styles are best for kids’ hair?

-Depending on age, children can rock any hairstyle that suits them. if you’re trying to get your child’s hair to retain length, protective styles like braids and twists are best for that purpose.
+Depending on their age, kids can wear any hairstyle that suits them.
+If you’re trying to get your child’s hair to retain length, protective styles like braids and twists are best for that purpose.

 The Best Winter Hairstyles for Kids with Natural Hair